decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 The page provides a basic [proposal template](#proposal-template) and [tips for creating a successful proposal](#tips-for-creating-a-successful-proposal).
-See the [example proposals](../../governance/politeia/example-proposals.md) page for example proposals that use this template.
+See the [Example Proposals](../../governance/politeia/example-proposals.md) page for example proposals that use this template.